Exerionius/ColorRampGenerator/README.md

 ### Where to go from here
 * Add a couple more ramps in the list.
 Each ramp is independent of the others, so all ramps can have different sizes, base color settings and shifts.
 * Play with custom shifts, see how it looks in the graph.
-* Take a screenshot and use it to pick a colors in the graphic software of your choice.
+* Press the "Copy to clipboard" button and paste your palette into a graphic software of your choice.

 ## Contributing
 Pull requests are welcome.